anuket-project/anuket-specifications/doc/common/glossary.md

 - **Cloud Infrastructure:** A generic term covering **NFVI**, **IaaS** and **CaaS** capabilities - essentially the infrastructure on which a **Workload** can be executed.
 >_*Note:*_ **NFVI**, **IaaS** and **CaaS** layers can be built on top of each other.
 In case of CaaS some cloud infrastructure features (e.g.: HW management or multitenancy) are implemented by using an underlaying **IaaS** layer.

-- **Cloud Infrastructure Profile:** The combination of the Cloud Infrastructure Software Profile and the Cloud Infrastructure Hardware Profile that defines the capabilities and configuration of the Cloud Infrastructure resources made available to workloads.
+- **Cloud Infrastructure Profile:** The combination of the Cloud Infrastructure Software Profile and the Cloud Infrastructure Hardware Profile that defines the capabilities and configuration of the Cloud Infrastructure resources available for the workloads.

 - **Cloud Infrastructure Software Configuration:** a set of settings (Key:Value) that are applied/mapped to **cloud infrastructure** SW deployment.

-- **Cloud Infrastructure Software Profile:** defines the behaviour, capabilities and metrics provided by a Cloud Infrastructure Software Layer on resources made available to workloads.
+- **Cloud Infrastructure Software Profile:** defines the behaviour, capabilities and metrics provided by a Cloud Infrastructure Software Layer on resources available for the workloads.

 - **Cloud Native Network Function (CNF):** A cloud native network function (CNF) is a cloud native application that implements network functionality.
 A CNF consists of one or more microservices.
 All layers of a CNF is developed using Cloud Native Principles including immutable infrastructure, declarative APIs, and a “repeatable deployment process”.
   >_*Note:*_ This definition is derived from the [Cloud Native Thinking for Telecommunications Whitepaper](https://github.com/cncf/telecom-user-group/blob/master/whitepaper/cloud_native_thinking_for_telecommunications.md#1.4), which also includes further detail and examples.